-Ethiopian Harrar coffee is known for its winey and fruity, floral-toned acidity - bright in the cup), even intense - and with a rich and pungent, heady aroma that is wonderfully reminiscent of blackberries.
+Ethiopian Harrar coffee is generally highly rated and known for its winey and fruity, floral-toned acidity - bright in the cup, even intense - and tasting notes describe it with a rich and pungent, heady aroma that is wonderfully reminiscent of blackberries.

 A good Harrar is bold and edgy with a complexity and spice tones that may include cinnamon, cardamom, blueberry jam, apricots, compote, even smoke, and with a lingering finish.

-Harrar's fruity taste has been likened to dry, red wine, and some Harrars exhibit tones of very rich, dark chocolate.
+Harrar's tasting notes include a fruity taste has been likened to dry, red wine.
+Some Harrars exhibit tones of very rich, dark chocolate.

 A fine Harrar coffee has a very interesting dry edge to it, and sometimes a surprisingly pleasant, slightly fermented aftertaste including intense notes of jasmine.

 The flavors and aromas of Harrar also suggest notes of blueberries and apricots—and the intense aromatics make it a popular choice for espresso blends.